markmbaum/emf/README.md

 cross sections, and a table of maximum field magnitudes at the right-of-way edges of each cross-section.
 The run() function does all this and only requires the path of the excel workbook of templates.

+######EPRI's "Red Book"

+The editon of EPRI's "Red Book" that I worked from is titled "Transmission Line Reference Book: 345 kV and Above/Second Edition."
+Section 8.3 outlines the calculation of electric fields.
+Section 8.4 outlines the calculation of magnetic fields.
+Appendix 8.1 details how to calculate the maximum field magnitude from horizontal and vertical component phasors, which might sound almost trivial but is more involved than I thought it would be.